German court rejects bid to block Canada-EU trade deal, Trudeau impatient

 EU trade ministers are due to vote on the accord next week and Brussels and Ottawa then hope to sign it on Oct.
 27.

-But its final approval is far from certain, as the ministers have signalled they want unanimous support from the 28 member states to allow it to enter force.
+But its final approval is far from certain, as the ministers have signaled they want unanimous support from the 28 member states to allow it to enter force.

 Trudeau, in by far his most outspoken criticism of the EU, said on Thursday CETA was a turning point for the bloc.